paulsump/mars_flights/README.md

 #### Fix

-- Navigation (e.g. buttons redraw)
 - Position table better on [FavoritesPage].
 Looks silly in the middle especially when empty.
+- Navigation (e.g. buttons redraw)

 #### UI

-- Test mirror twice on my git.
+- Implement share buttons for social media platforms to share the next launch with friends.
 - Add WhatsApp share button.
 But is this really social media?
-No, but more likely to be used.
+They mention 'friends', so I guess that means text and email too.

 - Check flightErrorMessage when bad internet.
 - Store favorites.